 Refer to our Volunteer FAQs for additional information or contact the Volunteer Leadership Coordinator, Lauren Reimer.

 If you are interested in volunteering with the Academy, please login to the Audiology Community and opt-in to our Volunteer Pool.
-Once you have opted in, you will be able to explore the many volunteer opportunities available.
-Opportunities will be updated on an ongoing basis with most committee and subcommittee work beginning on October 1.
-Task force, working group, and micro-volunteer opportunities are offered on an as needed basis with varying timelines.
+Navigate to the "Volunteer" tab, then "Current Volunteer Opportunities" to view all the different ways you can get involved.
 A full tutorial about navigating the volunteer portion of the Community is available at the bottom of this page.
-Questions about volunteering can be directed to Lauren Reimer, Volunteer Leadership Coordinator.

-In July 2017, the Academy Board of Directors approved a new organizational structure that integrates the partners across the Academy and aligns the work of the organization.
-The new structure includes councils, which brings an additional layer in the governance of the organization: Leadership, Academic & Professional Standards, Professional Development, Scientific Advisory & Research, Advocacy, and Outreach.
+The American Academy of Audiology's organizational structure integrates the partners across the Academy and aligns the work of the organization.
+The structure includes councils, which brings an additional layer in the governance of the organization: Leadership, Academic & Professional Standards, Professional Development, Scientific Advisory & Research, Advocacy, and Outreach.
 The many committees and task forces that do much of the work of the organization report to the councils or, in some instances, directly to the Academy Board of Directors.
 A model of the councils and committees is available to provide further detail on how they function within the governance structure as well as a visual representation of the councils, committees, and task forces.